ourchosenname/ourchosenname/content/pages/index.md

           of examples which definitely motivates me”
         subtitle: 'Hilary Ouse, Sr. Marketing Manager at Company'
         image: /images/a-omara-2020-square.jpg
+        image_alt: >-
-        image_alt: A person with light skin and an asymmetrical haircut
+          A person with light skin and an asymmetrical haircut.
+Their hair is bright ginger with dark roots.
         media_position: left
         media_width: thirty-three
     feature_padding_vert: small